soundpaint/rp2040pio-docs/monitor-commands.rst

             PIO number, either 0 or 1
   -s, --sm=NUMBER (default: 0)
             SM number, one of 0, 1, 2 or 3
-  -i, --instruction=CODE (mandatory: no)
+  -f, --force=CODE (mandatory: no)
+            set or overwrite opcode of forced instruction to be executed -e, --exec=CODE (mandatory: no)
-            opcode of instruction to be executed
+            set or overwrite opcode of EXEC'd instruction to be executed -c, --cancel (default: off)
+            cancel pending forced instruction, if any -d, --delete (default: off)
-  -h, --help (default: off)
+            delete pending EXEC'd instruction, if any -h, --help (default: off)
             display this help text and exit